Bacteroides fragilis

 Bacteroides fragilis is an anaerobic, Gram-negative, pleomorphic to rod-shaped bacterium.
 It is part of the normal microbiota of the human colon and is generally commensal, but can cause infection if displaced into the bloodstream or surrounding tissue following surgery, disease, or trauma.

 Habitat

 Bacteroides fragilis resides in the human gastrointestinal tract and is essential to healthy gastrointestinal function such as mucosal immunity and host nutrition.
 As a mesophile, optimal growth occurs at 37 °C and a pH around 7.

 Morphology

-Cells of B. fragilis are rod-shaped to pleomorphic with a cell size range of 0.5-1.5 x 1.0-6.0 μm.B. fragilis is a Gram-negative bacterium and does not possess flagella or cilia making it immotile.
+Cells of B. fragilis are rod-shaped to pleomorphic with a cell size range of 0.5–1.5 × 1.0–6.0 μm.B. fragilis is a Gram-negative bacterium and does not possess flagella or cilia making it immotile.
 However, it does utilize peritrichous fimbriae for adhesion to other molecular structures.
 B. fragilis also utilizes a complex series of surface proteins, lipopolysaccharide chains, and outer membrane vesicles to help survive the volatile intestinal micro-environment.